Pork belly and bacon are delicious cuts of pork and make a great addition to any meal.

 Bacon is likely the more familiar of the two types of meat.

-America’s favorite sweet and savory accompaniment enjoyed with anything from breakfast pancakes and syrup to a crumbled topping for a dessert.
+America’s favorite sweet and savory accompaniment is enjoyed with anything from breakfast pancakes and syrup to a crumbled topping for a dessert.

 What Cut Is Bacon?